dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

-During setup for Current Resident Students, in addition to students coded as RS, you have the option of <ins>including<ins> the following classes of students:  CH, OT, SE, IS, and PK/TK
+During setup for Current Resident Students, in addition to students coded as GE, you have the option of <ins>including<ins> the following classes of students:  CH, OT, SE, and IS.